 SAP HANA is a data platform developed by SAP.
 At the core of SAP HANA is a relational database, which supports a wide range of Business Intelligence, ERP and other enterprise applications.
 Unlike earlier, disk-optimized databases, HANA resides in-memory, allowing the CPU to access data directly, instead of looking it up on hard drives.

 Nothing has shaken up enterprise IT quite like SAP HANA.
 Although only initially released in 2010, SAP HANA’s innovative structure and blazing speed have already changed the way companies work with data.
-But SAP HANA hardware doesn’t come cheap; that doesn’t mean there aren’t options.
-SMBs can still experience the benefits of SAP HANA by migrating to an SAP HANA cloud.
+HANA hardware doesn’t come cheap; but that doesn’t mean there aren’t options.
+SMBs can still experience the benefits of HANA by migrating to an SAP HANA cloud.

 In a traditional Relational Database Management System (RDBMS), data is stored on-disk; if the RDBMS needs to access information, it must first load that data into memory, which is a relatively slow process.
 As an in-memory database, SAP HANA isn’t limited by the speed of the hard drive; your ERP data is already in memory, so SAP HANA can read, change or add new data almost instantly.

 The primary benefit of a properly migrated SAP HANA database is its unparalleled speed and access to data in real time.
 Its architecture organizes and stores data in columns and in-memory which eliminates data copies, allows for faster loading, and uses less memory.